-However, your residence in Finland must be legal.
-Residence without a residence permit is legal in the following situations:
+Your residence in Finland is legal without a residence permit in the following cases:

-- You have a Schengen residence permit granted by another country, allowing you to reside in Finland for a short period of time.
+- You hold a Schengen residence permit granted by another country.

-- you will work for a maximum of 90 days.
+- you will work for a maximum of 90 days; and

-- an interpreter, a teacher, a specialist or a sports judge or referee; or
+- an interpreter, a teacher, a specialist or a referee; or

-- a professional artist, coach or athlete, or a member of an assistance or support team for such a person.
+- a professional artist, a professional coach, a professional athlete, or are a member of an assistance or support team for such a person.

 - You are a sailor and you work on a ship listed in the Register of Merchant Vessels or, if you were hired outside Finland, on a ship that primarily operates between foreign ports.

 - You are an employee of a company that operates in another EU/EEA country, and you come to Finland to perform temporary acquisition or subcontracting tasks as specified in the regulations concerning the freedom to provide services.
 You must also have permits that allow you to reside and work in said country, and these permits have to be valid when you finish your work in Finland.